ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/storage/data-types.md

 | `+inf` | `INT_MAX - 1` |
 | `-inf` | `- INT_MAX + 1` |

+{% note info "Please note" %}

+Only decimals with precision up to 35 are currently supported when working with YQL.

+{% endnote %}

 ### Optional type { #schema_optional }